Geomagnetic Imprinting and Homing in Salmon and Steelhead (2012-2014)

-While seeking answers to those questions, Dr. Noakes’ team will also study the cues and mechanisms used in the ocean migration of salmon and steelhead.
+While seeking answers to those questions, Dr. Noakes’ team also studied the cues and mechanisms used in the ocean migration of salmon and steelhead.
 Chemical imprinting of young salmon is generally accepted as the mechanism used by returning adults to find the freshwater rivers and streams they come from.
 But exactly how the fish orient themselves during the long ocean phase of their life cycles, and how they navigate back to the appropriate freshwater area remains unknown.
-Magnetic cues have been suggested as a likely mechanism, but the definitive research remains to be conducted.
+Magnetic cues have been suggested as a likely mechanism, but the research prior to this study had been inconclusive.

-This lack of knowledge severely limits our ability to predict the effects of such factors as climate change, coastal wave energy operations and environmental contaminants on the behavior and life history of these fish.
-By understanding the physical features of hatcheries, analyzing existing data about straying, and determining if salmon at any stage of development respond to geomagnetic cues, Dr. Noakes’ team will try to unlock this mystery.
+Lack of this kind of knowledge can limits our ability to predict the effects of such factors as climate change, coastal wave energy operations and environmental contaminants on the behavior and life history of these fish.
+By understanding the physical features of hatcheries, analyzing existing data about straying, and determining if salmon at any stage of development respond to geomagnetic cues, Dr. Noakes’ team is trying to help unlock this mystery.